Placebo Power Hype

 The placebo effect is fascinating, but its “power” isn’t all it’s cracked up to be

-Placebo as understood by most people, including most healthcare professionals, is the phenomenon of relief from belief: people often feel better simply because they believe they have been treated, and many people believe "the" placebo effect is almost miraculously.
+Placebo as understood by most people, including most healthcare professionals, is the phenomenon of relief from belief: people often feel better simply because they believe they have been treated, and many people believe “the” placebo effect is almost miraculously.
 The reality is more complicated and less cool.
-"The" placebo effect is not one thing at all, but the appearance or illusion of a treatment effect that is not actually attributable to a biological treatment mechanism, which can occur in many ways.
-Placebo is more like an illusion than a spooky mind-over-body phenomenon.
+“The” placebo effect is not one thing at all, but the appearance or illusion of a treatment effect that is not actually attributable to a biological treatment mechanism, which can occur in many ways.
+Placebo is more like an illusion than a cool mind-over-body phenomenon.

-In this article, I will use the word "placebo" like most people do.
-But it’s a misleading tip of an iceberg of meaning.
+In this article, I will use the word “placebo” like most people do.
+But it’s a misleading tip of an iceberg of meaning!

 Placebo gets more love than it deserves (a lot more)

-Because placebo is not actually “powerful,” as famously claimed by Dr. Henry K. Beecher in 1955.2 Placebo is not a magical mind-over-matter phenomenon, or even a good consolation prize when treatment is otherwise ineffective.
+Because placebo is not actually “powerful,” as famously claimed by Dr. Henry K. Beecher in 1955.2 Placebo is not a magical mind-body phenomenon, or even a good consolation prize when treatment is otherwise ineffective.
 Many medical problems are entirely immune to positive thinking and expectations (try treating tuberculosis with a sugar pill and see how many Nobel Prizes you pick up).
-The power of belief is strictly limited and accounts for only some of what we think of as “the” placebo effect.3 There are no mentally-mediated healing miracles.
+The power of belief over even pain — a subjective symptom — is quite limited and accounts for a modest part what we think of as “the” placebo effect.3

 Putting placebo on a pedestal

 There is an extremely annoying trend in alternative medicine and wellness grifting: the aggrandization of “the power of placebo” as a justification for therapy that can’t beat a placebo.
 Therapies that perform no better than placebo are now predictably spun as being “as good as placebo,” as though placebo is the new gold standard to meet.
-Acupuncture is the most glaring example of this,4 but we’ve seen a lot of it with homeopathy as well.
+Acupuncture is the most glaring example of this,5 but we’ve seen a lot of it with homeopathy as well.

 The absurdity of this inflation of the placebo currency becomes clear with a simple comparison: would you take a drug that had been proven to be “as good as a placebo”?
 Not a chance!
 We expect real medicine to be significantly more effective than fake medicine.
 If Big Pharma tried to get away with touting a drug that way, they’d be … well, I guess they’d be even more hated and criticized than they are already are.